 The past years have seen a significant uptick in high-profile brand collaborations.
 For instance, we saw Lionel Messi teaming up with Hard Rock Café to create the Messi Burger.
 Coca-Cola collaborated with Marshmello (the artist) to launch a new limited-edition drink.

 - Cross-brand.
-The restaurant industry also came up with various cross-brand collaborations, initially set up to survive the pandemic.
-But these collaborations proved so flourishing – as they allow brands to cost-effectively reach new and relevant audiences – we predict many more of them in 2023.
+The restaurant industry also developed various cross-brand collaborations, initially set up to survive the pandemic.
+But these collaborations proved so flourishing – as they allow brands to reach new and relevant audiences cost-effectively – we predict many more of them in 2023.

 - Dynamic pop-ups.
 Established restaurants opened up their kitchen and dining spaces after-hours (or off-peak) for other, less-known or start-up brands to use as a pop-up restaurant – and a stepping stone.